yahoo/elide-doc/pages/guide/03-security.md

 ## Permission Annotations
 The permission annotations include `ReadPermission`, `UpdatePermission`, `CreatePermission`, `DeletePermission`, and `SharePermission`.
 Permissions are annotations which can be applied to a model at the `package`, `entity`, or `field`-level.
 The most specific annotation always take precedence (`package < entity < field`).
+More specifically, a field annotation overrides the behavior of an entity annotation.
+An entity annotation overrides the behavior of a package annotation.
+Entity annotations can be inherited from superclasses.
+When no annotation is provided at any level, access is implicitly granted for `ReadPermission`, `UpdatePermission`, `CreatePermission`, and `DeletePermission` and implicitly denied for `SharePermission`.

-The permission annotations wrap an expression that defines the logic to be evaluated.
-The expression is composition of checks (described above).
-Each check should implement the [Check][javadoc-annotations] interface and their representation in the expression is determined by the string used to register them in the `EntityDictionary`.
+The permission annotations wrap a boolean expression composed of the check(s) to be evaluated combined with `AND`, `OR`, and `NOT` operators and grouped using parenthesis.
+The checks are uniquely identified within the expression by a string - typically a human readable phrase that describes the intent of the check.
+These strings are mapped to the explicit
-The expressions are constructed with a [simple grammar][source-grammar].
-The grammar allows for clauses that describe what the check guards against that are combined using `AND`, `OR`, and `NOT`, and can be grouped using parenthesis.
+`Check` classes at runtime by registering them in the `EntityDictionary`.
+When no registration is made, the checks can be identified by their fully qualified class names.
+The complete expression grammar can be found [here][source-grammar].

 To better understand how permissions work consider the following sample code.
 (Only the relevant portions are included.)

 {% include code_example example='check-expressions' %}

-You will notice that `IsOwner` actually defines two check classes; it does so because we might want to evaluate the same logic at distinct points in processing the request.
-For example, we could not apply `IsOwner.Inline` when creating a new post because `new Post().author == null` but just before we are ready to store the new `Post` it should have an author (and that author should be the user trying to create the post).
+You will notice that `IsOwner` actually defines two check classes; it does so because we might want to evaluate the same logic at distinct points in processing the request (inline when reading a post and at commit when creating a post).
+For example, we could not apply `IsOwner.Inline` when creating a new post because the post's author has not yet been assigned.
+Once the post has been created and all fields assigned by Elide, the security check can be evaluated.

-Contrast `IsOwner` to `IsSuperuser` which only defines one check. `isSuperuser` only defines one check because it is unlikely that would want to distinguish situations when the user is not a superuser before processing their request and is a superuser after processing their request.
-However, the check in `IsSuperuser` is still defined as an inner class because we might want to add related checks in the future.
+Contrast `IsOwner` to `IsSuperuser` which only defines one check. `IsSuperuser` only defines one check because it only depends on who is performing the action and not on the data model being manipulated.

 #### Read
-`ReadPermission` governs whether a model or field can be accessed by a particular user.
+`ReadPermission` governs whether a model or field can be read by a particular user.
 If the expression evaluates to `true` then access is granted.
 Notably, `ReadPermission` is evaluated as the user navigates through the data represented by the URL.
 Elide's security model is focused on field-level access, with permission annotations applied at on an entity or package being shorthand for applying that same security to every field in that scope.
 For example,